*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

-You run the supplied coaxial cable from the box to your television or set-top box.
-Some customers have reportedly found the provided coaxial to be of somewhat low quality, and have bought their own RG6 coaxial cable.
+You run the supplied coaxial cable from the control box (the box with the big red button) to your television or set-top box.

-What I like about the 150-mile range Vansky Outdoor Amplified HD Antenna is the fact it comes with just about everything you need, including a motorized rotator that allows you to adjust the antenna’s orientation via remote control.
+What I like about the Vansky antenna is the fact it comes with just about everything you need, including a motorized rotator that allows you to adjust the antenna’s orientation via remote control.

 The coax cable between the antenna and control box is also lightning protected, as the coaxial is shielded against power surges.

 All this amounts to an easy assembly and installation, with minimal time spent on experimenting and ordering new parts.
 Customers have reportedly installed this in many places in their homes, including on roofs and in attics.

 Vansky stands by its products, offering a 45-day money-back guarantee, and one-year warranty.

 NOTE: For a comparable antenna design that also comes with a rotator and preamplifier, you might want to check out the Pingbingding HDTV Amplified Digital Outdoor antenna.